timebetov/iOS_Delphin_Player_MVP/README.md

 5. Gestures -> specifically with UISwipe and UITap
 6. Delegate
 7. Timer
+8. UIBezier

 ## Features
 * Play / Pause / Stop / Next / Previous .. track.
-* Here, main views is 'Player' page where you can swipe up and see the list of songs you have added...
+* Here, main view is 'Player' page where you can swipe up and see the list of songs you have added...
 * While playing, image in centre is rotates.
 * Tap image to pause the song, and image rotating will stops too.